speNillusion/fungis-boosters/DEPLOY_GUIDE.md

-# 🚀 Guia de Deploy - API StackSpot
+# 🚀 Deploy Guide - StackSpot API

-Este guia mostra como fazer deploy da API em diferentes plataformas.
+This guide shows how to deploy the API on different platforms.

-## 🎯 Plataformas Suportadas
+## 🎯 Supported Platforms

 - [Heroku](#heroku)
 - [Railway](#railway)